autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

 The validation and test top-1 accuracy are:

 ```python
 print('Top-1 val acc: %.3f' % results.metric)
 test_acc = task.evaluate(test_dataset)
 print('Top-1 test acc: %.3f' % test_acc)
 ```

-Let's use the same image as used in [first tutorial](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/build/task/image_classification_beginner.html). to generate the predicted label and the corresponding probability.
+Let's now use the same image as used in our [beginner tutorial](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/build/task/image_classification_beginner.html) to generate a predicted label and the corresponding confidence.
+Note that even though we called `fit` with non-default settings, we can still use the `predict` function just as before:

 ```python
 image = './data/test/BabyShirt/BabyShirt_323.jpg'